Chad-Mowbray/certs/README.md

 These layers bring us to the so-called "OSI model".
 The OSI (Open Systems Interconnection) model is an abstraction that is used to understand the different layers in a network-- all the way from wires to cat pictures.

-The OSI model has either 7 or 5 layers, depending on who you ask (5,6,and 7 are sometimes taken together).
+The OSI model has either 7 or 5 layers, depending on who you ask (5,6,and 7 are sometimes collapsed together).
 And for our purposes, 5 is fine.

 ![osi](readme/tcp-ip-stack.png)